This post may contain affiliate links.

 You will need to become an expert on all things sphynx-related.
 Breeding is much more than basic knowledge about their personality, traits, and character.
 Breeding Sphynx cats are totally different from other cats, you need a great team with extensive knowledge to withstand the first few years.

-You will need to become an expert in such things as selecting sphynx foundation cats, paying special attention to bone structure, coat, genetic history, and key features.
+You will need to become an expert in such things as selecting sphynx foundation cats, and paying special attention to bone structure, coat, genetic history, and key features.
 You also need to consistently improve the breed, doing research about good bloodlines that you looking to use.

 Starting your own cattery requires you to become a student, you need to gain vast inside knowledge of what’s expected as well as learn tips and tricks to make the journey easier.

-You also need to reach out to other reputable breeders, form relationships, and join their network.
+You also need to reach out to other reputable breeders, form relationships and join their network.
 Becoming a part of such networks will only benefit you as you will establish credibility as a new breeder while learning.

 However, the biggest problem is finding a breeder who will mentor you.
 Many breeders do this as a hobby while living a normal life outside their cattery.
 This means that they are busy and probably won’t have the time to be helping you on a regular basis.